neselidondurma/terminology_phd/README.md

 ---

 ## 🧑‍🔬 About me
-I’m a **first-year Ph.D. student** at the [International Max Planck Research School for Intelligent Systems (IMPRS-IS)](https://imprs.is.mpg.de/), [Hertie Institute for AI in Brain Health](https://www.hih-tuebingen.de/en/research/research-groups/research-groups/hertie-institute-for-ai-in-brain-health/), and [University of Tübingen](https://uni-tuebingen.de/en/).
+I’m a **first-year Ph.D. student** at the [International Max Planck Research School for Intelligent Systems (IMPRS-IS)](https://imprs.is.mpg.de/scholars), [Hertie Institute for AI in Brain Health](https://hertie.ai/clinical-implementation/team), and [University of Tübingen].

 My research focuses on:
 - **Digital biomarkers** for the **early detection of neuropsychological diseases**